 The data is stored on a secure and encrypted hard drive within the vehicle.
-Any data downloaded is copied onto a DVD and kept in a secure cabinet locked within the licensing office.
-Only the licensing team has access to this cabinet.
+Any data downloaded is copied onto a DVD and kept secure.

 The camera specification requires the storage device to be separate from the camera head and out of direct view.
 The encryption required has to meet FIPS 140(2) standard and more recently AES256 or equivalent.

 The vehicle hard drives overwrite when storage is full, and the capacities are set so the average time on the disc is 31 days.

 If downloaded onto a DVD, the data will be held in accordance with the Council’s Retention Schedule (see entries BD 7 – 9), and then it will be securely destroyed.

 Who do we share information with?

 We may share your personal information with external organisations, such as the Police, to prevent and detect crime, however, this would only occur when the law allows us to do so.